robstave/d3-mitre-ai-experiment/04-divlines-polish/polish.md

-# Make nicer and add polish
+# Make nicer and add polish - Claude 3.5 ( Sonnet )

 So we have this
 https://jsfiddle.net/624ocLhy/4/